neonevm/neon-evm.docs/docs/governance/governance_ui.md

   1. `See in forum` — link to forum post for further discussion.
   1. Voting scale, visually displaying the voting process.
 It also displays the percentage of `Approve` and `Deny` votes scored.
   1. `Approval quorum` — displays the percentage of votes required to approve a proposal.
 The minimum number of approve votes required.
 Once approval quorum is greater than or equal to specified value, the proposal is eligible to pass.
   1. `Cast your vote` — button to call pop-up voting window.
-Only stakeholders can vote.
+Only stakeholders are allowed to vote.
   1. `Approvals` — list of voters with their votes given.
 The first numeric value means the number of stakeholders who voted as `Approve`.
 The second numeric value means the total number of stakeholders who have the right to vote.

 Here is the list of possible states of proposals and their functional meaning: